Troll-Observing-Network/integrated-cloud-observatory/website/posts/who-are-we/index.md

 **Engineer**
 Project Engineer at the [Norwegian Polar Institute](https://www.npolar.no/)

-Even supports the [TONe](https://www.npolar.no/en/tone/) project and brings valuable local knowledge from his year at Troll.
+Even supports the [TONe](https://www.npolar.no/en/tone/) project and brings valuable local knowledge from his winterover at Troll and field experience as satellite engineer in Svalbard.
 His technical and logistical expertise is a crucial asset to the expedition.

 :::
 ::: {.column width="40%"}
 ![Even](even.jpg){width=100%}